 Manaslu Circuit Trek Overview

 12 Days Manaslu Circuit Trek is an uncommon, off-the-beaten-track trekking destination in Nepal.
 It offers stunning and majestic views of the mountains and the chance for cultural immersion.
-This trek takes you close to Mount Manaslu, which is at an altitude of 5100m.
-Mt Manaslu is the highest mountain in the world at 8163m.
-Besides Mount Manaslu, you will also see other mountain peaks, like Annapurna, Hiunchuli, Buddha, and Ganesh Himal.
-Manaslu Circuit Trek is famous because it is easily accessible from Kathmandu’s capital.
-You will reach your destination within an 8-10 hour drive from Kathmandu.
+The trek takes us close to Mount Manaslu, the world’s eighth-highest mountain, standing tall at 8,163 m.
+Besides Mount Manaslu, we will also see other mountain peaks, like Annapurna, Hiunchuli, Buddha, and Ganesh Himal.
+Manaslu Circuit Trek is famous because it is easily accessible from Kathmandu.
+We will reach our trek destination (Machha Khola) within an 8-10 hour drive from Kathmandu.

 Manaslu Circuit Trek Highlights

-- Trek to one of the least crowded trails of Nepal.
+- Trek to one of the least crowded trails in the quiet region of Mansiri Himal.

-- Witness the breathtaking views of the Mansiri Himal and its surrounding peaks.
+- Witness the breathtaking views of Manaslu, Annapurna II, Lamjung Himal, and other snow-covered peaks.

 - Experience the perfect blend of Hindu and Buddhist culture.